 Think about visiting national landmarks or other interesting places.
 You want to emphasize place and scale in photos like that, so you need to zoom out to capture the crucial details surrounding your subject.
 In the photo above, we were visiting the Mayan ruins at Chacchoben.
-I wanted to show the scale of the ruin The Maestro and Bria were climbing, so I zoomed out.
+I wanted to show the scale of the ruin that my husband and daughter were climbing, so I zoomed out.
 You can still see who it is on the steps, but you can also tell how big the structure is.

 Zoom in to show relationships.